-As at December 27, 2020, \$22.0 million of this facility has been drawn (December 29, 2019 - \$19.0 million).
+As at December 26, 2021, \$22.0 million of this facility has been drawn (December 27, 2020 - \$22.0 million).

 The above credit facilities are secured by a general security agreement and hypothecation over KRL's Canadian and US assets and a pledge of all equity interests in the Partnership.
-As at December 27, 2020, KRL was in compliance with all bank covenants associated with these facilities.
+As at December 26, 2021, KRL was in compliance with all bank covenants associated with these facilities.

 On September 29, 2020, KRL borrowed \$12.5 million under BDC Co-Lending Program ("BCAP Loan") from its existing banking syndicate and the BDC jointly.
 This amount was borrowed to help fund the cash flow needs which have been negatively impacted by the unexpected impact of COVID-19.
 The BCAP Loan is a non-revolving term facility with a five-year term, requires interest only payments for the first year, and bears interest at the prime rate plus 1.5%.
-KRL has the option to repay any principal amount of this loan at any time, without bonus, premium or penalty.
+Commencing on October 1, 2021, KRL is required to make monthly principal repayment of \$74,000 for the remainder of BCAP Loan term.
+KRL has the option to repay any principal amount of this loan at any time, without bonus, premium, or penalty.